linhhonblade/OdooTraining/odoo-cert/odoo-cert.md

 - [x] Non-enrolled students are be able to see the content.
 - [ ] Only enrolled students are able to see the content.
 - [ ] The content is highlighted on the website.

+## Rental
+### How do you configure a product to be able to rent it
+- [ ] You need to create a calendar for this product
+- [ ] You need to have Rent in the product name
+- [x] You need to tick the "Can be Rented" box

+### Can you add non-rental products to a Rental order?
+- [x] Yes
+- [ ] No
+- [ ] Only if your first product is a rental product

+### What will be the rental cost of a product for 8 days if my rental picking is set up like this: 1day=50$, 3days=110$, 1week=200$
+- [ ] 400$
+- [x] 330$
+- [ ] 250$

+### What does the clock icon mean when returning a product?
+- [ ] There is only one day left to return the product
+- [x] It indicates a late return
+- [ ] You can check the rental duration by clicking on it

+### From the "Schedule" menu, how to know products have been returned?
+- [ ] Returned products no longer appear in the schedule
+- [ ] It is not possible
+- [x] The bar related to the order is in another color, and a tooltip says "Returned"

+## Field Service
+### Can you have more than one Field Service project?
+- [ ] No
+- [x] Yes
+- [ ] Yes, but only if each project is dedicated to a specific customer

+### Where can you go to create a new task
+- [ ] By going to My Tasks
+- [ ] By going to All Tasks
+- [ ] By going to Planning
+- [x] All of the above

+### Can you record additional time under a task after it is marked as done?
+- [ ] No
+- [ ] Yes
+- [x] Yes, but only by using the timesheet tab
+- [ ] Yes, but only by using the timer

+### What happens when you mark a task as done?
+- [ ] You can create an invoice
+- [ ] It updates your inventory, if necessary
+- [ ] It moves the task from 'New' to 'Done'.
+- [x] All of the above

+### What are Worksheets?
+- [x] Descriptions, to the customer, of the work done
+- [ ] Descriptions, to the employer, of the work left to be done
+- [ ] Sheets where employee

+### What feature do you need to enable to create Field Service tasks directly from the Helpdesk app?
+- [x] Onsite interventions
+- [ ] Field Service Activation
+- [ ] Plan Intervention
+- [ ] Ticket Creation

+### In the Planning tab, which cell color indicates that an employee isn't working on that day?
+- [x] Grey
+- [ ] White
+- [ ] Red
+- [ ] Yellow

+### How do you enable recurring tasks?
+- [ ] By going to the Helpdesk app > Configuration > Settings > and enabling Recurring Tasks
+- [ ] It is not possible to create recurring tasks
+- [x] By going to the Projects app > Configuration > Settings > and enabling Recurring Tasks
+- [ ] By going to the Field Service app > Configuration > Settings > and enabling Recurring Tasks

+## Helpdesk
+### Which ticket assignment method gives to the user with the least amount of open tickets?
+- [ ] Manually
+- [x] Balanced
+- [ ] Random
+- [ ] None of the above

+### How can I set up an automated email to go out once a ticket's stage changes?
+- [ ] Under Configuration > Stages > Edit > Email Template
+- [ ] On the Team Overview page, under the small conf symbol (settings) > Edit Stage > Email Template
+- [x] Under Configuration > Stages > Edit > Email Template and on the Team Overview page, under the small con symbol (settings) > Edit Stage > Email Template
+- [ ] Under Configuration > Ticket Type > Create
+- [ ] None of the above

+### How can I see a list view of my High Priority tickets?
+- [ ] By clicking on the High Priority section under "My Tickets" on the main dashboard
+- [ ] By clicking on the High Priority section under "My Performance" on the main dashboard
+- [ ] BY going to Tickets > My Tickets and Adding a Custom Filter > Priority is High Priority
+- [x] By clicking on the High Priority section under "My Tickets" on the main dashboard and by going to Tickets>My Tickets and Adding a Custom Filter>Priority is High Priority.
+- [ ] None of the above

+### What information is added to a ticket once it matches an SLA policy?
+- [x] A tag and deadline, which is based on the date and hour of the ticket's creation
+- [ ] A deadline
+- [ ] A tag
+- [ ] None of the above

+### How many SLAs can I create?
+- [ ] 1
+- [ ] 10
+- [ ] 7
+- [x] None of the above

+### How many priority levels are available?
+- [x] 3: low, hight, urgent
+- [ ] 2: low, urgent
+- [ ] 4: low, medium, high, urgent
+- [ ] None of the above

+### What is an Email Alias?
+- [ ] An external incoming email server that creates tickets
+- [x] An incoming email address that creats tickets.
+It turns the title of the email as the title of the ticket
+- [ ] An incoming email address that will send an email helpdesk team member
+- [ ] None of the above

+### What is the Website Form option of opening a ticket
+- [x] It is an option to allow users to open a ticket from an online form on the website
+- [ ] It allows a ticket to be created when a user fills the Contact Us page.
+- [ ] It is a form where users can ask a customer support representative to open a ticket.
+- [ ] None of the above.

+### What is the command used to create a ticket from a live chat window?
+- [ ] \helpdesk (name of the ticket).
+- [ ] ..helpdesk (name of the ticket).
+- [x] /helpdesk (name of the ticket).
+- [ ] None of the above.